lucasrosate/covid-map/backend/README.md

 The server is configured to use MySQL server, you can change by configuring in ```settings.py```, but things might not work correctly, since the crawler queries was made for this db in specific.

 ### Localrun
-It's highly recommend to install a virtual enviroment before anything.
+It's highly recommended to install a virtual enviroment before anything.
 You can check this tutorial [here](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/).

 Steps: